fabianvf/python-rake/README.md

 By default this takes plain text files without commas.
 Multiple words on each line seperated by spaces will be broken appart by default, so horizontal lists work as well.

+For external `.csv` and atypical stopword formattings:

-RAKE.Rake(<list>) is actually set to RAKE.Rake(<list>, divide = True, delimiter = ' '), where delimeter controls what it's split over and divide controls whether or lines are split at all.
-This way you can change either of those flags to your desired state if needed to read your file.
-Note that you can't change both defaults at once, because then delimeters would be included in the stopwords list, which is bad.
+`RAKE.Rake(<list>)` has additional flags: `RAKE.Rake(<list>, divide = True, delimiter = ' ')` (default values shown)

+Delimeter controls what split within a line (like a comma for `.csv`, empty "words" are excluded) and divide controls whether lines are split at all.
+Change flags as appropriate, like #@fabianvf example
+Note that you can't change both defaults at once, because then delimeters would be included in the stopwords list, which would be bad.

-for lists:
+For lists:

     import RAKE
     Rake = RAKE.Rake(<list>); #takes stopwords as list of strings